lescuer97/nutvault/README.md

 go run ./...
 ```

+## if you want to run the remote signer exposed to the network. you just need to the `NETWORK`  enviroment variable to "true"

 ## How to add a private key to libscret
 Run the following command a write the seedphrase to the input: